alixedi/maxminion/README.md

 A test minion that compiles the given apps using MaxCompiler 2015.1 release and produces a report.

+    $ python minion.py <username> <password>

+Where username and password are for the source control e.g. GitHub.

 This is the first draft, alpha version that is broken by design.
 Here are some of the problems:

 * Takes the username and password for the source control in plain text on the CLI.